nutanixdev/calm-dsl-lab-devmktg/contents/configure.rst

    .. code-block:: bash

-      calm create project --file lab_project_<initials>.py --name "lab_project_<initials>" --description "Project for with the Calm DSL Lab"
+      calm create project --file lab_project_<initials>.py --name "lab_project_<initials>" --description "Project for use with the Calm DSL Lab"

    As you can see from the screenshot below, the Calm DSL will create our new project as expected.

    .. figure:: images/create_lab_project.png

 #.
 As a final step, we need to now tell the Calm DSL to use that project.
-Run the following command to complete this step.
+Run the following commands to complete this step.
 Replace **<initials>** with your initials.

    .. code-block:: bash

+      calm update cache
       calm set config --project lab_project_<initials>

    There's no output from this command, as shown below.